postwait/node-amqp/README.md

                         {defaultExchangeName: "amq.topic"});
 ```

- If the "reconnect" option is true, then the driver will attempt to reconnect using the
+ If the `reconnect` option is true, then the driver will attempt to reconnect using the
  configured strategy *any time* the connection becomes unavailable.
 If this is not
  appropriate for your application, set this option to false.